BMiguelDev/movie-bay/README.md

 ## App functionalities:
 - Search for a set of movies/series by title, and filter or sort the results
+- Keep searching for more movies/series by infinite scrolling
 - Get detailed information about each movie/series item

 ## Skills shown in this project: